TRAVEL TIP: English food

 Meat

 In the case of meat, there is everything from chicken, pork, beef and, of course, lamb in every conceivable form.
-Sometimes deer, duck, rabbit or guinea fowl (Guinea Fowl).
-And don’t worry: the legendary mint sauce (yes, Asterix and Obelix were served with the British in mint sauce cooked wild light) has just met us two or three times in over a hundred restaurant visits.
+Sometimes venison, duck, rabbit or guinea fowl are available.
+Don’t worry: the legendary mint sauce (even Asterix and Obelix were served wild boar with mint sauce in Britain!) has been offered to us two or three times in over a hundred restaurant visits.
 It could be added on request.
-The Merrettich sauce (Horseradish) is very worth tasting.
-By the way: If “minced meat” is offered in the restaurant, then this is not meat in mint, but simply minced meat / fasced! :-)
+Horseradish sauce is worth a try.

 • Cold Honey Roast Ham served with a Duck Egg & Chips